-The term "foreign return of capital" is defined in section 1(1) and is quoted in the Annexure.
+The Act defines "foreign return of capital" in section 1(1).
+This definition is quoted in the Annexure.

 The definition of "foreign return of capital" excludes an amount that constitutes a foreign dividend.
-An amount paid or payable by a foreign company in respect of a share in that company may therefore constitute either a foreign dividend or a foreign return of capital.
-The assessment under the definition of "foreign return of capital" as to whether the amount paid or payable constitutes a distribution or similar payment must be considered under -
+An amount paid or payable by a foreign company in respect of a share in that company will generally, but not necessarily, constitute a foreign dividend or a